-You need to be honest not just with the bank, but with yourself too.
+You need to be honest not just with your lender, but with yourself too.
 Do you struggle with overspending?
 Are you planning on changing jobs?
-Are there rumours of company-wide layoffs?
+Are there rumors of company-wide layoffs?
 Would you like to have children in the future?

-These are the kinds of serious questions you need to ask yourself before you pop the question by submitting an application.
-Getting married can be scary, but getting mortgaged shouldn’t be.
+These are the kinds of serious questions you need to ask yourself before you pop the question by submitting an application for a mortgage pre-approval Getting married can be scary, but getting mortgaged doesn’t have to be.
 As long as you are honest, committed and ready to put in the work.